Nappy rash, smelly nappies, strip washing cloth nappies

 Trendy close fitting jeans and other grown-up style clothing may squash the nappy and prevent it from doing its job properly.
 Try looser, stretchier clothes.
 You may need to buy a bigger size of vests and body suits etc. Try undoing the poppers on the vest.
 Vest extenders are available and Frugi make baby clothes that are “cut for cloth”.

-Inadequate rinsing and build-up of soap can sometimes make the nappies smelly even when they’ve been washed, and can cause nappy rash.
+Inadequate rinsing and build-up of soap can also sometimes make the nappies smelly even when they’ve been well washed, and can cause nappy rash.
 The answer may be a strip wash: wash at 30o without detergent, then again at 60o with no detergent, and then the usual 40o wash with a little detergent and lots of rinsing until everything is bubble-free (no need to dry the nappies between these washes).
 I like Fairy non-bio powder because it contains no soap, which means it rinses out well and is less inclined to clog up the nappy fabric, and it has a very light fragrance.

 Napisan is not recommended because it rots the elastic and waterproof covers but, used very occasionally, it will sterilise nappies.
 You can use Napisan on prefolds and terry squares because that it is what it was designed for.
 Do not use chlorine bleach on your nappies as it will ruin the colour of the PUL, turn polyester fleece a nasty yellowish colour and rot the fabric and elastics.
 You will see US websites advising the use of bleach but they are talking about American laundry bleach (which is called oxygen bleach or sodium percarbonate here in the UK) not UK-style chlorine bleach.
 The nearest equivalent would be something like Napisan or Bio-D Nappy Fresh.
 Even these will fade the colour of some nappies so not recommended for regular use on all-in-one or pockets nappies, or for wraps.